SuperOfficeDocs/superoffice-docs/user-guide/en/diary/create-view.md

 # Create a group view

-You can add a selection of users and resources in your organisation to a view.
+You can add a selection of users and resources in your organization to a view.

 ## Name and save this view